 Legal Considerations and Stamp Duty on MOU

-- The agreement which is stamped can be presented as any kind of proof in a court of law.
+- The agreement that is stamped can be presented as any kind of proof in a court of law.

 - If the MOU for the Sale of an Immovable Property has been drafted for any exchange of money or consideration, then it becomes legally binding.